 These committees need not be four different committees.
 For example, substantial service on a single committee for two years could be equivalent to substantial service on two different committees for only one year.
-Finally, the candidate is expected to demonstrate ongoing service to the department through continual contributions to various department initiatives.
+Finally, the candidate is expected to demonstrate ongoing service to the school/division or program through continual contributions to various school/division or program initiatives.

-Alternatively, two of the service expectations in category "B" above may be satisfied through any other substantial acts of university service that are either specified in departmental guidelines or supported by letter from the Department Chair and Dean.
+Alternatively, two of the service expectations in category "B" above may be satisfied through any other substantial acts of university service that are either specified in school/division guidelines or supported by letter from the School/Division Chair and Dean.